seansfkelley/seansfkelley.github.io/_drafts/2020-08-31-oculus-teardown.md

 Insert your screwdriver between the plastic frame and the outer housing, without going too deep, and slide it along until it's at the far left (or far right) side of the headset.
 If you can pull the plastic frame ~1/4" away from the outer housing, you know you've separated the tabs.
 You can let the now-separated frame rest back against the outer housing; it doesn't tend to re-engage unless you push it.

-{% include alert.html content="
+{% include alert.html
+title="Watch Your Screwdriver"
-Warning!
-Keep your screwdriver head tilted away from the inside surface of the outer housing.
-Some infrared LEDs are adhered there and you don't want to disturb them.
+content="Keep your screwdriver head tilted away from the inside surface of the outer housing.
+Some infrared LEDs are adhered there and you don't want to disturb them."
-" %}
+%}

 {% include captioned-image.html
 url="/assets/oculus-teardown/img-2-combined.jpg"